berndruecker/flowing-retail/rest/README.md

 * C#: [PaymentControllerV2](csharp/payment/Controllers/PaymentController.cs#L74)
 * Node.js: [controller-v2.ts](nodejs/payment-zeebe/routes/controller-v2.ts#13)

 ## Fail fast is not enough

-But failing fast is not enough.
-Frequently, a retry after the credit card service has been fixed resolves the situation.
+Failing fast is good, but it is not enough.
+Frequently, a retry after the credit card service has been fixed resolves the situation (if the service was in a hard failure mode) - or a retry may discover that the earlier attempt succeeded, but took an abnormal amount of time (if the service is in a degraded performance mode).
 This retry needs to be stateful to not only retry right away but again in a couple of minutes, hours or even days.
 Keeping this stateful retry local to the payment service reduces overall architectural complexity.

 ![V3](../docs/resilience-patterns/v3.png)

-In the example, I use the [Camunda workflow engine](http://camunda.com/) (or Zeebe in Camunda Cloud) to do the stateful retry reliably.
+In the example, I use the [Camunda workflow engine](http://camunda.com/) (or Zeebe in [Camunda Cloud](https://camunda.io)) to do the stateful retry reliably.

 * Java
     * [PaymentRestHacksControllerV3.java](java/payment/src/main/java/io/flowing/retail/payment/port/resthacks/PaymentRestHacksControllerV3.java#L45)